MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 # [Chat messages](#tab/chat)

-To sideload in a team to test, whether all group chat messages in a team with RSC are received without being @mentioned:
+To sideload in a team to test, whether all **groupchat** messages in a team with RSC are received without being @mentioned:

-1. Select or create a group chat.
+1. Select or create a **groupchat**.
 1. Select the ellipses &#x25CF;&#x25CF;&#x25CF; from the left pane.
 The drop-down menu appears.
 1. Select **Manage apps** from the drop-down menu.
 The details appear.